MatteoDeBenedetti/vo-experiment-plot/README.md

 # vo-experiment-plot
-Matlab scripts to plot the results of a VO experiment
+Matlab scripts to plot the results of a VO experiment performed on ExoTeR in the Planetary Robotics Lab of the European Space Agency.

 # RUNNING A VO EXPERIMENT:
 This instructionsserve as a guide for the process of running a VO experiment, logging the data and then plotting the results.